 Pull tape and detail.

-Carefully, lightly, cut down just the high points with 400 grit on a hard sanding block.
-Don’t attempt to sand flat and level yet, and do not go through into the color coat!
+Carefully and very lightly cut down just the high points with 400 grit on flat and curved sanding blocks.
+Do not attempt to sand fully level yet, and do not go through into the color coat!

 Blow off the dust and wipe down the surface with Crystalac Surface Conditioner to remove all reside and prep for the next coats.

-5 more coats of 100% Brite Tone, 2 hours apart, dry overnight.
+3 more coats of 100% Brite Tone, 3 hours apart, dry overnight.
+2 to 3 more coats the next day, dry overnight.

-Block sand partially level with 400, leaving some pores and depressions here and there.
-Those will fill in during the 3rd session.
+Block sand partially level with 400, leaving pores and depressions.
+Those will fill in during the following sessions.

-Wet sand the entire instrument with 1500 grit on a hard block.
+Wet sand the entire instrument with 1500 grit on curved and flat blocks.
 Work small areas at a time with minimal water, wiping up with a soft clean microfiber towel frequently.
 Do not allow water to run into f-holes, sound holes, tuner holes, or any unsealed surfaces… Water can swell bare wood and crack the finish, but finished areas will be effectively sealed and waterproof.
 Now the surface should be completely flat with a satin sheen.

 Carefully inspect for any remaining 1500 grit scratches, and keep polishing with the Abralon pad till they’re gone.
 Now the finish should be completely smooth, with a low gloss sheen.

 On to machine buffing.
 I use a 1HP 1725 RMP arbor with 12″ wheels.
-On one side, a hard canton wheel with pink Menzerna P-204 medium cut dry stick compound.
-The other side, a soft cotton wheel with Menzerna extra fine P-175.
+A hard cotton wheel with pink Menzerna P-204 medium cut dry stick compound on one side, and a soft cotton wheel on the other side with Menzerna extra fine P-175.

 This is the most dangerous part of the finishing process.
-As you should know, one slip could spell disaster.
 Be especially careful around edges, corners, f-holes, and soundholes.
 Light, controlled passes.
-Let the compound do the cutting, not too much pressure, and keep moving, don’t let the surface heat up.
-Also be sure to wear a dust mask and eye protection.
+Let the compound do the cutting, not too much pressure, keep moving, don’t let the surface heat up.
+Also be sure to wear a respirator and eye protection.

-A few more passes with the extra fine soft cotton wheel brings the finish up to an incredible ultra high gloss.
+Repeat this process with the extra fine soft cotton wheel, bringing the finish up to an incredible ultra high gloss.

-Final step, hand polish with a microfiber towel with Meguiars Ultimate liquid wax.
-This brings out the ultimate deep smooth glassy shine, and cleans up any remaining lint and compound dust.
+Final step, hand polish with Meguiars Ultimate liquid wax.
+This lends the ultimate deep wet smooth glassy shine, and cleans up any remaining lint and compound dust.
 Also makes a great guitar polish for removing sweat and fingerprints.

 Tad R Brown